 John has twice served as a nominator for the $500,000 MacArthur Foundation "Genius" Fellowships.
 With Jack Zipes, John co-authored "The Story-Telling Instinct: Why Fairy Tales Stick."
 With Seth Lerer, John co-authored "Beowulf and the English Literary Tradition."
 With Joel Gardner, John co-authored "Thirty Years Later: A Conversation on John Gardner."
 With Donald Pease and Robyn Wiegman, John co-authored "American Studies at a Crossroads."
 With X. J. Kennedy and Dana Gioia, he co-authored "The Future of Poetry in America."
 With Joseph Bruchac he co-wrote "The Boarding School Experience in American Indian Literature" and "The Dawes Act and the Great American Indian Lands Grab."
 With Lucille Clifton, who he met at the 2006 Geraldine R. Dodge Poetry Festival, he co-authored "Identity, Multigenrism, and the Historicity of Jean Toomer's Cane," a reexamination of that seminal book and the rise of the Harlem Renaissance.
 "The Hughes-Plath Family Tree" is a recollection of John's friendships with Ted and Nick Hughes.
+John and Ted co-wrote the poem "Beowraven" over pints of Guinness in England in 1997.
 "The Lion Sleeps Tonight" is a memoir of John's friendship with John Updike.
 "Broken Man on Blue Water" is a memoir about Michael Dorris.
-In "Writer from the Far North" John is called Alaska's modern day Jack London.
-Since 1995, John Smelcer has been associate publisher and poetry editor at Rosebud, one of the premiere literary magazines in America, where he has edited and published work by many of the world’s greatest writers and pop icons, including Stephen King, John Updike, Elie Wiesel, Ray Bradbury, Norman Mailer, Chinua Achebe, Alice Walker, Pope John Paul II, The Dalai Lama, Paul McCartney, and Michael Jackson (John worked closely with Michael Jackson editing his poems/lyrics for a proposed book of poetry).
+John's memoir "Man of Words and Grace" is about his long-time friendship with Irish Nobelist Seamus Heaney.
+In "Writer from the Far North" John is often hailed as Alaska's modern day Jack London.
+Since 1995, John Smelcer has been associate publisher and poetry editor at Rosebud, one of the premiere literary magazines in America, where he has edited and published work by many of the world’s greatest writers and pop icons, including Stephen King, John Updike, Studs Terkel, Seamus Heaney, Elie Wiesel, Ray Bradbury, Norman Mailer, Chinua Achebe, Alice Walker, Pope John Paul II, The Dalai Lama, Paul McCartney, and Michael Jackson (John worked closely with Michael Jackson editing his poems/lyrics for a proposed book of poetry).
 Poems published in Rosebud have been selected for The Best American Poetry.
-Few American poetry editors have led a national magazine for so many years.
+Few American poetry editors have led a national magazine for as many years.